Can psychedelics heal trauma?

 Now British researchers are taking part in a clinical trial of one of these hallucinogenic drugs, which could be an alternative to leading SSRIs such as antidepressants and antidepressants.
 Researchers at Imperial College London are comparing the magic mushroom compound psilocybin to the leading antidepressant Prozac in a major trial expected to last at least two years.
 Psychologists give people psychedelics - usually magic mushrooms, LSD or other psychedelic substances - to induce an altered state in an attempt to treat mental illness.

 Today, many of these drugs are illegal, but a handful could become prescription drugs if clinical trials testing their effectiveness yield positive results.
 The most advanced in this process is psilocybin, a drug illegally sold as ecstasy and promising.

 The researchers presented the results of a phase II study with a total of 107 people diagnosed with PTSD.
 According to the US Centers for Disease Control and Prevention, about 8% of the US population suffers from PTSD at some point in their lives.

 Participants in the clinical trial to treat PTSD did not respond to therapy, including a class of drugs commonly used as antidepressants.
-In the treatment of PTSD, patients are often led to recall traumatic events repeatedly and to erase the fears that accompany these experiences1.
+In the treatment of PTSD, patients are often led to the recall of traumatic events repeatedly and to erase the fears that accompany these experiences.